ruanformigoni/flatimage/README.md

 $ find ~/.local/share -iname "*flatimage*" -exec rm -v "{}" \;
 ```

+#### XDG-Open

+Flatimage redirects `xdg-open` commands to the host machine

+Examples:

+* Open a video file with the host default video player: `xdg-open my-file.mkv`
+* Open a link with the host default browser: `xdg-open www.google.com`

 ### Overlayfs

 Overlayfs is automatically enabled for all compressed filesystems.